dmytkost/HAZOP2RDF/README.md

 * `cli exporter cmd-export-graphs-from-local-directory`- to convert graphs from Turtle in Excel format and save it locally
 * `cli exporter cmd-export-graphs-from-fuseki-server`- to get graphs from Fuseki server, if the server is running, convert it to Excel format and save it locally

+# Tests

+You can use the following commands to get quick results or customize the tests' configuration using pytest and pytest-cov flags:

+* `pytest`- to run quick test
+* `pytest --cov=src --cov-report term-missing`-to run a test with coverage report and missing statements
+* `pytest --cov=src --cov-report html`-to run a test with coverage report and missing statements in html format (by default open htmlcov/index.html to see the results)